NAL-i5K/Organism_Onboarding/README.md

 check by command  ```pip --version```
 - A text editor for editting yml file, for example, vim, VScode....etc

-### Getting started step by step
+### Getting started step by step (Either Case A or Case B)
-If running the Organism Onboarding project first time, do from Step1 to Step5.
+Case A. If running the Organism Onboarding project first time(maybe wrangle the first species), do from Step1 to Step5.
-If running another species(already ran before), do not need setting up, so do from Step3 to Step5.
+Case B. If running another species(already ran before), do not need setting up, so do from Step3 to Step5.

 - Step1.
 Clone the repo to local
 ```